YuWei-CH/pyyw-fall-journal/README.md

 to use mongoDB, you connect to the client via  connect_db() from data/db_connect: client= connect_db() Then, replace the existing functions in people.py...roles.py....text.py...etc...to CRUD data from corresponding collection in the client (of selected parameter.)

+# mongodb for mac, remote access
+We will be using Atlas for our service.
+Provided over AWS.
+1. execute the command first
+python -m pip install "pymongo[srv]"==3.12.
+This driver will be used for Atlas
+2. Following will be an example of how to connection mongodb+srv://kc0000:PASSWORD@cluster0.q7jza.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0 I will not be sharing the username/password here. replace kc0000 and PASSWORD accordingly